 Story and Photos by Ken Krayeske • 12:45 AM EST

-UConn atheltic director Jeffrey Hathaway (left) and (right) NBA Attorney Jeffrey Mishkin of Skadden, Arps, Slate, Meagher & Flom agree that big time college athletes don't deserve pay.
-Pictured here at the UConn Law's Davis courtroom, Wednesday, Nov.
+UConn atheltic director Jeffrey Hathaway (left) and (right) NBA Attorney Jeffery Mishkin of Skadden, Arps, Slate, Meagher & Flom agree that big time college athletes don't deserve pay.
+Pictured here at the UConn Law's Davis courtroom in Hartford, Wednesday, Nov.
 19, 2008.

 A t a recent freshman experience class for student athletes at the University of Connecticut, some wiseguy frosh asked athletic director Jeff Hathaway when they would get paid.